 - harness big data to ‘mine’ the processes within a company

 - use ‘social listening’ to understand the company and its environment to be able to provide assurance

 - attract new profiles, including e.g. ethical hackers to test and improve cybersecurity.

 3. AI doesn’t think and judge

-We, humans, invent, drive and use AI and we also deal with its outcomes.
+Humans invent, drive and use AI, and we also deal with its outcomes.
 Technology is a tool to complement, not to supplement humans.
-Ethics and moral judgement in using technology is what will help us avoid
+Ethics and moral judgement in using technology is what defines the accountants role.

 Digital Day is an opportunity for the accounting profession and stakeholders to take a moment to engage directly with the fundamental changes that technology is bringing.
 What came through loud and clear is that accountants, auditors and advisors have an essential role to play in shaping tomorrow’s business landscape.